So your husband is the problem and you feel frustrated because everyone keeps telling you to change.

 At the end of the day, if God is all you have, you still have everything you need.

-2. You are the only person you have control over as far as change is concerned
+2. When your husband is the problem, remember the only person you have control over is yourself

 This is the heavy part.
 The reason everyone keeps telling you to change is because you have control only over yourself.
 You can’t change your husband.